Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 ```

 ### Instance methods
-Now, we need to implement methods to notify observer about a change of out observable state.
-Again implementation is straightforward.
+Now, we need to implement methods to notify observer about a change of our observable state.
+Again, implementation is straightforward.

 ``` smalltalk
 notify: item to: observer